-$R^2$ is 3.03%; when enlarged in order to include the common factors as regressors, it reaches 45.67%, a substantial increase.
-The model including only the common factors has a $R^2$ of 45.23% - thus indicating that it is able to explain more of the U.S. dollar-Brazilian real exchange rate variation in this sample period than the macroeconomic model.
-A comparative analysis of the adjusted $R^2$ yields a similar insight.
-The adjusted $R^2$ for the macroeconomic model is 1.77%, while that of the model with the common factors only is 44.52%.
-The adjusted $R^2$ of the model containing both sets of variables is 44.24%.
+Table 5 shows the in-sample test results.
+They point to an improvement in performance for the exchange rate determination models including common factor variables in them, comparatively to the model with macroeconomic variables only.
+This latter model's R2 is 3.03%; when enlarged to include the common factors as regressors, it reaches 45.67%, a substantial increase.
+The model including only the common factors has a R^2 of 45.23% - thus indicating that it can explain more of the U.S. dollar-Brazilian real exchange rate variation in this sample period than the macroeconomic model.
+A comparative analysis of the adjusted R^2 yields a similar insight.
+The adjusted R^2 for the macroeconomic model is 1.77%, while that of the model with the common factors only is 44.52%.
+The adjusted R^2 of the model containing both sets of variables is 44.24%.
+The table shows in-sample test results for three specifications of equation 1, taking into consideration the full available sample for the variables included: a model including only the estimated common factors (labeled 'Factors Only'), a model including only macroeconomic variables excluding the SELIC rate, the return of 10 year Brazilian bonds and Brazil's nominal deficit ('Macro variables only'), and a third model which combines both sets of variables ('Factors + Macro variables').
+Log(SSR) refers to the logarithm of the square sum of residuals of each model, while AIC is Akaike's Information Criteria.
+HR (%) refers to the hit ratio test.